syncfusion-content/flutter-docs/Flutter/XlsIO/getting-started.md

+---
+layout: post
+title: Getting Started for Syncfusion Flutter XlsIO
+description: Learn how to create Excel document with all basic elements and save it in browser or mobile devices by using Syncfusion Flutter XlsIO.
+platform: flutter
+control: Excel
+documentation: ug
+---

 # Getting Started for Syncfusion Flutter XlsIO

 This section explains the steps required to create a Excel document by a single button click.
 This section covers only the minimal features needed to learn to get started with the Excel.